make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [urgelaszlo](https://github.com/urgelaszlo) for contributing support for Fisher Summer air conditioners.
 - [felipecrs](https://github.com/felipecrs) for assisting with support for SmarDeer smart locks.
 - [rbalaev](https://github.com/rbalaev) for assisting with support for Thermex Lima 80V water heaters.
+- [cart3a](https://github.com/cart3a) for contributing support for Beok TGM50 thermostats.
+- [patoh](https://github.com/patoh) for contributing support for Breville Smart Dry Connect dehumidifiers.
+- [Cadish](https://github.com/Cadish) for assisting with support for Qlima D820A dehumidifiers.